-- 4.1.1 The Foundation Trust is to keep accounts in such form as Monitor may, with the approval of the Treasury direct.
+- 4.1.1 The Foundation Trust is to keep accounts in such form as NHS England may, with the approval of the Treasury direct.
 The accounts are to be audited by the Foundation Trust's External Auditor.
-The following documents will be made available to the Comptroller and Auditor General for examination at his request: - (a) the accounts; - (b) any records relating to them; and - (c) any report of the External Auditor on them. - 4.1.2 The Accounting Officer, via the Chief Financial Officer, shall ensure that the Foundation Trust prepares in respect of each financial year annual accounts in such form as Monitor may with the approval of the Treasury direct.
-In preparing its annual accounts, the Foundation Trust is to comply with any directions given by Monitor with the approval of the Treasury as to: - (a) the methods and principles according to which the accounts are to be prepared; - (b) the information to be given in the accounts;
+The following documents will be made available to the Comptroller and Auditor General for examination by request: - (a) the accounts; - (b) any records relating to them; and - (c) any report of the External Auditor on them. - 4.1.2 The Accounting Officer, via the Chief Financial Officer, shall ensure that the Foundation Trust prepares in respect of each financial year annual accounts in such form as NHS IEngland may with the approval of the Treasury direct.
+In preparing its annual accounts, the Foundation Trust is to comply with any directions given by NHS England with the approval of the Treasury as to: - (a) the methods and principles according to which the accounts are to be prepared; - (b) the information to be given in the accounts;

-and shall be responsible for the functions of the Foundation Trust as set out in Paragraph 25 of Schedule 7 of the NHS Act 2006.
+and shall be responsible for the functions of the Foundation Trust as set out in Paragraph 25 of Schedule 7 of the Health and Social Care Act.

-- 4.1.3 The annual accounts and any report of the External Auditor on them are to be presented to the Council of Governors at a General Public Meeting and made available to the public. - 4.1.4 The Accounting Officer shall ensure the Foundation Trust: - (a) sends copies of the final annual accounts and any report of the External Auditor on them to Monitor and once it has done so - (b) lay a copy of those documents before Parliament. - 4.1.5 Responsibility for complying with the requirements relating to the form, preparation and presentation of the accounts shall be delegated to the Accounting Officer.
+- 4.1.3 The annual accounts and any report of the External Auditor on them are to be presented to the Council of Governors at a General Public Meeting and made available to the public. - 4.1.4 The Accounting Officer shall ensure the Foundation Trust: - (a) sends copies of the final annual accounts and any report of the External Auditor to NHS England and once it has done so - (b) lay a copy of those documents before Parliament. - 4.1.5 Responsibility for complying with the requirements relating to the form, preparation and presentation of the accounts shall be delegated to the Chief Financial Officer.